episerver/Foundation-docs/Page Types/Common Properties.md

 <img src="../Screenshots/Page%20Type%20-%20Category%20Selector.png?raw=true" alt="Category selector in All Properties view" width="70%" />

-There are several tabs in the All Properties view that are shared between all page types.
+There are several tabs in the All Properties view that are shared between almost all page types.
 Let's look at them one tab at a time.

 <img src="../Screenshots/Common%20Tabs.png?raw=true" alt="Common tabs to all page types" />